We ask you, humbly, to help us.

 personhood at a later point than conception, because this might lead to a

-"slippery slope" situation: The public might reach a consensus
+"slippery slope" situation: Over time, the public might reach a consensus

 that abortions should be legal and freely available at progressively